jinpark-pro/developInSwiftExplorations/README.md

 ###### Modeling Data

-- In general, the types of data that an app deals with are known collectively as its model, or somethimes more verbosely, its data model.
+- In general, the types of data that an app deals with are known collectively as its model, or sometimes more verbosely, its data model.
 - If you have information as arrays, you'd need to access the differnt arrays using the same index.
 - It would be better to have data instead of arrays.
 The term for this higher-level concept is data abstraction.
 - One way to create a new type in Swift is to define a structure, often called a struct.